translate/pootle/docs/features/using_pootle_fs.rst

 -------------------------------------------------

-When new files appear on the filesystem that we want to bring into Pootle we use :djadmin:`fetch`:
+When new files appear on the filesystem that we want to bring into Pootle we use :djadmin:`add`:

 .. code-block:: console

-   (env) $ pootle fs fetch MYPROJECT
+   (env) $ pootle fs add MYPROJECT
    (env) $ pootle fs sync MYPROJECT

-Where :djadmin:`fetch` will stage the previously untracked files, and :djadmin:`sync` will synchronize, pulling the translations in the file into the Pootle database.
+Where :djadmin:`add` will stage the previously untracked files, and :djadmin:`sync` will synchronize, pulling the translations in the file into the Pootle database.